-Master of Social Science Director, Prof. Omar Swartz's research and teaching specialties include diversity, rhetoric, legal studies, philosophy of communication, and social justice.
+MHMSS Director, Prof. Omar Swartz's research and teaching specialties include diversity, rhetoric, legal studies, philosophy of communication, and social justice.
 Specifically, his work focuses on the intersections between the U.S. legal system, the history of social injustice and intellectual intolerance in the United States, and the philosophies of Richard Rorty, Friedrich Nietzsche, and Michel Foucault.
 Dr. Swartz is the author of Against the New Patriotism: Essays on Social Justice, 2001-2009 (2014), Persuasion as a Critical Activity 2nd edition (2009); The Rule of Law, Property, and the Violation of Human Rights (2007); In Defense of Partisan Criticism (2005); The View From On The Road (1999); Socialism and Communication (1999); The Rise of Rhetoric and its Intersections with Contemporary Critical Thought (1998); and Conducting Socially Responsible Research (1997).
 He is the co-author of Neo-Pragmatism, Communication, and the Culture of Creative Democracy (2009).
-In addition to the above, Dr. Swartz is the editor of Communication and Creative Democracy: Interdisciplinary Perspectives (2011), Transformative Communication Studies (2008), Social Justice and Communication Scholarship (2006).
-He has also authored more than 100 essays, book chapters, and reviews.
+His most recent book, Anti-Dobbs, A Polemic, should appear in 2024.
+In addition to the above, Dr. Swartz is the editor of Communication and Creative Democracy: Interdisciplinary Perspectives (2011), Transformative Communication Studies (2008), and Social Justice and Communication Scholarship (2006).
+He has also authored more than 120 essays, book chapters, and reviews.

-Assistant Professor, Lorna Hutchison, received her PhD in English from McGill University, and post-doctoral degree at the Institute for the Study of Canada in interdisciplinary Food Studies.
+Assistant Director, Lorna Hutchison, received her PhD in English from McGill University, and post-doctoral degree at the Institute for the Study of Canada in interdisciplinary Food Studies.
 Dr. Hutchison's areas of research are visual cultures (BFA), feminisms, post-colonial theory and diaspora, children's texts and cultures, social justice, and food studies.
-Her most recent publication, "A Monstrous Showing: Movement and Deformed Discourse in Guy Maddin's Vampire Ballet Film Dracula: Pages from a Virgin's Diary" (2020), examines the monstrous history of the grotesque through international film.
+Her publication, "A Monstrous Showing: Movement and Deformed Discourse in Guy Maddin's Vampire Ballet Film Dracula: Pages from a Virgin's Diary" (2020), examines the monstrous history of the grotesque through international film.
 Children and Cultural Memory in Texts of Childhood (2014) is a collection of decolonial studies on children and ideology.
-Cycling, painting, and canoeing and hiking with her family, are some of Dr. H's favorite pastimes.
+Dr. H. enjoys cycling, painting, canoeing and hiking with her family.